james-widdowson/james-widdowson.github.io/_pages/contact.md

 ---
-layout: single
+layout: archive
 permalink: /contact/
+author_profile: true
+title : How to get in touch
 ---

-# How to get in touch
 -------

 The best way to contact me is through email at jaw124[at]ic.ac.uk